Premier League run-in: What is the relegation situation?

-Fulham and West Brom are battling but running out of time in the Premier League relegation battle.
+Fulham is battling but running out of time in the Premier League relegation battle, one loss away from joining West Brom and Sheffield United in the Football League Championship’s 2021-22 season.

 [ MORE: How to watch PL in the USA ]